novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( pypi_name, import_name=None )
     # for example
     install_library( 'bokeh', import_name=None )
 When a node with that instruction is run for the first time, the mentioned library will be installed in a folder included in the folder where the model is saved.
-A new folder named `libs` will be created
+A new folder named `libs` will be created and all library components will be installed on that folder.
+The image below below show the result of installing the Bokeh visualization library
+    install_library( 'bokeh', import_name=None )
 ![enter image description here](http://img.pyplan.org/model-install-lib.png)
 ## Toolboxes
 Toolboxes are specific purpose nodes, which custom wizards associated to it, to help parametrize a function for producing certain result.